Ed Ruscha’s Wall Rockets

 Written & Photographed by Kenn Sava.

 This is Part 2 of my look at Ed Ruscha/Now Then at MoMA.
-Part 1 is here.
+Part 1 is here, Part 3 is here.

 From the late 1950s, through the early 1960s Ed Ruscha made regular trips back and forth between Oklahoma City, where he grew up, and L.A., his adopted home since the late 1950s.
 In 19621, he Photographed the gas stations that caught his eye on these journeys with his trusty Yashika Twin-reflex camera, taking 60 or 70 Photographs2.
 In an interview in 1973 he said, “What used to belong to the Navaho and Apache Indians now belongs to the white man and he’s got gas stations out there.
 So, I started seeing it as cultural curiosities.”